 So, are you ready to seize the opportunity and make your mark in the thriving world of legal support?
 Explore the best paralegal certification programs and position yourself as the go-to paralegal that law firms and legal teams are looking for.
 Your exciting legal career journey begins here!

 Do I even need a Paralegal Certificate?

 While a degree is not needed to work as a paralegal, research shows that legal assistants who do have a paralegal certificate make significantly more money than those who do not.
-Perhaps employers believe that job applicants who have taken paralegal certification courses show that they are serious about learning the skills needed to perform well.
-Maybe employers know that are things they will not need to teach, saving time and energy at the end of the day.
+Perhaps employers believe those job applicants who have taken paralegal certification courses show that they are serious about learning the skills needed to perform well.
+Maybe employers know that there are things they will not need to teach, saving time and energy at the end of the day.
 Many community colleges, junior colleges, and university extension programs offer a paralegal certificate that students can complete entirely online.
 Some even provide free online paralegal courses that can get you started on your path to becoming a paralegal.
-Many of the benefits of online learning are obvious, it fits your schedule and is often less expensive than seated classes.
+Many of the benefits of online learning are obvious, It fits your schedule and is often less expensive than seated classes.
 For paralegal certificates online, you also begin learning about and accessing professional legal databases, which you will use throughout your career as a paralegal.

 Ranking Paralegal Certificate Programs